Who are Beavers?

 Drop Off and Collection

-Currently Beavers sessions are run at the same time as Cubs and are in the hall start every Friday (during term time) at 17:30 and finish at 19:00 (Unless otherwise stated on the Programme section on Online Scout Manager)
+Sessions are run in the hall start every Thursday (during term time) at 18:15 and finish at 19:15 (Unless otherwise stated on the Programme section on Online Scout Manager)

 When it comes time to pick up your young person please wait at the end of the hall near the doors or just outside in the hallway.
-Please pick up your child promptly at 19:00, as most of the time the adult leaders have other commitments and even have shift work straight after finishing so please be on time.
+Please pick up your child promptly at 19:15 , as Explorers meet straight after Beavers and need the hall.

 Once you have come into the hall and your young person has been ‘passed’ over to you, their safety is now your responsibility, as leaders will be busy packing away or talking to parents to sort queries.